mills32/Tapper-Simpsons-Mod-DOS-/README.md

 You need Tapper[DC], this version has CGA and CGA composite modes, Also has all data uncompressed in separate files.

-The program will convert the bmp images and Then copy all generated files (rgbidata and ntscdata) to tapper folder and overwrite the original ones.
+The program will convert the bmp images, and then it will copy all generated files (rgbidata and ntscdata) to tapper folder overwriting the original ones.

 ESP